Agbakaizu/Data-Engineering-Journey/README.md

 ## 💬 About Me

 I started this journey after receiving a rejection email for an internship.
-Instead of giving up, I decided to build the skills from zero — no shortcuts, no prior technical background, just consistency and hard work.
+Instead of giving up, I decided to build the skills from zero, no shortcuts, no prior technical background, just consistency and hard work.

 This repository is proof of that journey.